kyma-project/kyma/docs/serverless/08-02-expose-function.md

     curl https://$NAME.$DOMAIN
     ```

-   >**NOTE:** If you are using Minikube, make sure that you've added the domain name to the Minikube IP entry in the `/etc/hosts` file.
+   >**CAUTION:** If you have a Minikube cluster, you must first add its IP address mapped to the exposed Kubernetes Service to the `hosts` file on your machine.

     </details>
     <details>